OpenSpace/OpenSpace-Docs/profiles/default/index.md

 Contemplating the Milky Way and its hundreds of billions of stars, we now turn to what lies outside the Galaxy and the multitude of worlds that lie beyond our home star system.

 ::::{tip}
-By default, [Tully](/content/universe/nearby-surveys/tully-galaxies/index), [2Df](/content/universe/deep-sky-surveys/2df-galaxies/index), and [Sloan](/content/universe/deep-sky-surveys/sloan-galaxies/index) galaxies are on and will appear when you reach a distance from the Sun that triggers them to appear.
+By default, [Tully](/content/universe/nearby-surveys/tully-galaxies/index), [2Df](/content/universe/deep-sky-surveys/2df-galaxies/index), and [Sloan DSS](/content/universe/deep-sky-surveys/sloan-galaxies/index) galaxies are on and will appear when you reach a distance from the Sun that triggers them to appear.
 For an audience, I like to have control of when they appear, so I turn them off. \
 {octicon}`diff-removed;1.25em;profile-tour-action` {menuselection}`Scene --> Universe --> Nearby Surveys --> Tully Galaxies` \
 {octicon}`diff-removed;1.25em;profile-tour-action` {menuselection}`Scene --> Universe --> Deep Sky Surveys --> 2dF Galaxies` \
-{octicon}`diff-removed;1.25em;profile-tour-action` {menuselection}`Scene --> Universe --> Deep Sky Surveys --> Sloan Galaxies`
+{octicon}`diff-removed;1.25em;profile-tour-action` {menuselection}`Scene --> Universe --> Deep Sky Surveys --> Sloan DSS Galaxies`
 ::::